lucct93/employer-manager/README.md

 - As a data source, you can either implement database connectivity with a relational or non-relation database.

+**🚨🚨🚨 Please note: This is not a production-ready application**
 ## Getting Started

 ###  Architecture

 ![Architecture](images/architecture.png)

-Technical Stack
+**Technical Stack**

     - NestJs / TypeORM
     - NextJS
     - Postgres
     - Jest / Cypress
     - Additional: Husky / Pretty
 ### Prerequisites

 What things you need to install